Operation Anaconda: TF Hammer/TF Anvil

-Around midnight, the units of TF Hammer loaded into their vehicles and left their base in Gardez at 33°35′58″N 69°13′44″E for the Shahi-Kot Valley.
+Around midnight, the units of TF Hammer loaded into their vehicles and left their base in Gardez at 33°35′58″N 69°13′44″E for the Shah-i-Kot Valley in a convoy of 39 trucks, buses, and other vehicles.
 TF Hammer consisted of a large force of Afghan militia led by Zia Lodin and the Special Forces A-teams Texas 14/ODA 594 and Cobra 72/ODA 372.
+The road conditions were terrible due to a recent snowstorm that had turned the dirt roads into muddy and slippery terrain.
+This made progress challenging, especially in the difficult terrain.

-The road was in poor condition and difficulties ensued.
-Several soldiers were injured after their jingle trucks overturned, the commanders ordered the trucks to use their headlights, destroying any element of surprise.
+As they moved, some trucks got stuck, and there was even an accident where a large bus turned over, injuring several fighters.
+The commanders ordered the trucks to use their headlights, destroying any element of surprise.
 As TF Hammer continued, it suffered from a lack of unit cohesion because of the transportation difficulties.
 A convoy led by Army Chief Warrant Officer Stanley L. Harriman of the Third Special Forces Group split off from the main TF Hammer force to reach the assigned observation point.
-Grim 31, an AC-130 aircraft providing fire support and reconnaissance for the assault, spotted Harriman's convoy and, due to a failure in its inertial navigation system, believed it was in a position away from friendly forces (this was due to a problem with the "glint" panels which should have identified the convoy as American).
-Grim 31 engaged the column, resulting in the death of Harriman and wounding several Afghan militia and U.S. special forces.
+Grim 31, an AC-130 aircraft providing fire support and reconnaissance for the assault, spotted Harriman's convoy and, due to a failure in its inertial navigation system, believed it was in a position away from friendly forces (this was due to a problem with the "glint" panels which should have identified the convoy as American.)
+Grim 31 engaged the column, resulting in the friendly fire death of Harriman and the wounding of several Afghan militias and U.S. special forces.

 The main body of TF Hammer reached its pre-assault point around 06:15 and waited for the expected "55 minute" aerial bombardment of enemy positions.
 Miscommunication between Texas 14 and higher command meant the bombardment was not that extensive and consisted of six bombs.
 This was due to a bomb getting stuck in the launch bay of the B-1B that was on its bomb run.
 The next aircraft in line waited for the B-1B to receive permission to jettison the bomb and go round again.
 During this time, both bombers plus the additional two F-15Es claimed to have received a "knock off" call directing them to cease the bombardment.
 One of the F-15E pilots later acknowledged that this may have been a communication directing Grim-31 to cease fire.
 This lack of air support demoralized the Afghans and frustrated the special forces.
 The Afghan fighters, in trucks, were devastated by mortar fire registered in advance to strike fixed points on the road.
 The Afghans suffered forty or more deaths and injuries.
-At this point it became clear that Al Qaeda fighters had been expecting an attack.
-TF Hammer's attack stalled short of entering the valley, due to unexpected heavy small arms and mortar fire, combined with the lack of expected close air support.
-These assets were tasked instead to the TF Anvil troops.